GabrieleGhisleni/EnergyProject/README.md

 Having done so, you can use all the services with your Dbs.

-However, if you do not want to generate tables nor to pass new data, run the mysql service alone (the very first time this operation can take around 1 minute to prepare the Volumes) as:
+However, if you do not want to pass new data, remove the argument `--partially_populate` from the command of the transfer_service.
+Run the mysql service alone (the very first time this operation can take around 1 minute to prepare the Volumes) as:

 C:\..\your_fresh_directory> ```docker-compose up -d mysql```